 Superfoods 101: What Are Superfoods?
 Is Hemp a Superfood?

-Nutritional experts swear by them, health food fanatics can’t live without them, but what are superfoods?
+Nutritional experts swear by them, health food fanatics can’t live without them, but what exactly are superfoods?

 Superfoods are more than just “healthy foods.”
 They’re the foods that offer an outstanding nutritional profile in comparison to others.
-What’s so super about superfoods?
-Ask Google and you’ll get almost 18 million results.
+If you ask Google what makes superfoods so special, you’ll get nearly 18 million results.

 Superfoods have been defined as foods that are “mostly plant-based but also some fish and dairy, that are thought to be nutritionally dense and thus good for one’s health.”
 The American Heart Association says there’s no set criteria for determining what is and what is not a superfood.
 Superfoods are simply believed to contain more health benefits than the rest.